Jezebel Thirteen Three

 Jezebel Thirteen Three is the debut studio album of LUXT, released in March 1996 by Chalkhead Records.

 Reception

-In his review for Jezebel Thirteen Three, Larry Miles of Black Monday praised the LUXT's penchant for melodic industrial and called the music "magnificent in its purity and simplicity."
+In his review for Jezebel Thirteen Three, Larry Miles of Black Monday praised LUXT's penchant for melodic industrial and called the music "magnificent in its purity and simplicity."
 Last Sigh Magazine was enthusiastic about the band's high production quality and "hard hitting aggressive sound."
 Sonic Boom praised Anna Christine's vocal performances and noted that the band could achieve success on a more prominent label.